princeton-vl/InFlux/docs/README_download_synth.md

 The report checks the expected scene counts and verifies that each required file type contains 240 files per scene.

 The current verifier is designed for a fully extracted release.
 In the `_full` partitions, it expects RGB images, camera metadata, both depth variants, and both surface normal variants.
 Intentionally partial or sampled downloads will therefore be reported as incomplete.

+This is an informational count-based report.
+It does not inspect numerical array contents or return a nonzero exit status when incomplete data is present.

 ## Repeated or Interrupted Downloads